Fact-checked by the CapitalLendingNews editorial team

 How Open Banking Affects Your Application

-Key Takeaway: Borrowers with FICO scores between 580 and 659 are more likely to qualify through peer to peer lending platforms like Upstart, which use alternative underwriting data — while digital banks typically require a minimum score of 660.
+Credit profile fit: Borrowers with FICO scores between 580 and 659 are more likely to qualify through platforms like Upstart, which use alternative underwriting data, while digital banks typically require a minimum score of 660.

 What Are the Risks of Peer to Peer Lending vs. Digital Banks?